halleysfifthinc/Peaks.jl/docs/src/index.md

 # Peaks.jl

-Peaks is a library for finding peaks (i.e. local maxima and minima) and peak characteristics (e.g. how tall or wide are peaks, etc) in vector (1D) data signals.
+Peaks.jl is a library for finding [peaks](glossary.md#peak) (i.e. local maxima and minima) and peak characteristics (e.g. how prominent or wide are peaks, etc) in vector (1D) data signals.

 ## Installation